 A healthy watershed, with proper functioning streams and riparian areas, provides valuable habitat for wildlife and enhances the scenic diversity and quality of the Air Force Academy's grounds.
-To help sustain these values, the Academy partners with various organizations, such as the Fountain Creek Watershed Flood Control and Greenway District (FCWFCGWD) and the El Paso County Regional Resiliency Collaborative, to address regional drainage issues.
-In 2016, the Academy partnered with the City of Colorado Springs, El Paso County, FCWFCGWD, and Colorado Springs Utilities to develop the Monument Creek Watershed Flood Restoration Master Plan.
-The plan identifies areas of hydrologic, hydraulic, and geomorphic instability within the watershed, and prioritizes recommended land management and engineering actions to address significant erosion and sedimentation problems.
-Many of the recommended actions will mitigate off-base and on-base stormwater impacts that are degrading the Academy's wetland and riparian habitat, and could potentially threatenen the base's infrastructure.
-Currently, the base is coordinating with the Colorado Department of Transportation and the City of Colorado Springs to implement channel stabilization and habitat restoration projects, funded by these entities, on reaches of Monument Branch within the Academy.
-The Master Plan identified this stream and one of the most significant sources of sediment within the watershed.
+To help sustain these values, the Academy partners with various organizations, such as the Fountain Creek Watershed Flood Control and Greenway District (FCWFCGWD) and the City Stormwater Enterprise, to address regional drainage issues.
+In 2016, the Academy collaborated with the City of Colorado Springs, El Paso County, FCWFCGWD, and Colorado Springs Utilities to develop a Monument Creek Watershed Flood Restoration Master Plan.
+The plan identified areas of hydrologic, hydraulic, and geomorphic instability within the watershed, and prioritized land management and engineering projects to address significant erosion and sedimentation problems.
+Many of the recommended actions will mitigate the off-base and on-base stormwater impacts that are degrading the Academy's wetland and riparian habitat and threatenen the base's infrastructure.

-The Colorado Natural Heritage Program also prepared a Monument Creek Watershed Landscape Assessment in 2002.
+The Colorado Natural Heritage Program prepared a Monument Creek Watershed Landscape Assessment in 2002.

-Noxious weeds are non-native plants that disrupt agricultural production and native ecosystems, causing economic loss and environmental damage.
-Many of these plants originated from Europe, Asia, or Africa, and were introduced to the United States without the natural organisms (often insects) that normally control a population.
-Plants introduced to the U.S. for landscaping have frequently escaped cultivation and become widespread weeds in native habitats.
-Introduced, non-native plants tend to thrive in natural and disturbed areas because they often grow rapidly, produce large quantities of seed, have extensive root systems, and may be unpalatable to grazing animals.
-Weeds can quickly overtake an area when seeds or pieces of root are dispersed by wind, water, animals, and people.
+Noxious weeds are invasive, non-native plants that disrupt agricultural production and natural ecosystems, causing economic loss and environmental damage.
+Many of these plants originated from Europe, Asia, or Africa, and were introduced to the United States without the natural biological controls (often insects) that normally limit a population.
+Plants introduced to the U.S. by the floral, shipping, and landscaping industries have frequently escaped and established in native habitats.
+Introduced, non-native plants can out-compete native species by growing rapidly, producing large quantities of seed, establishing extensive root systems, or being unpalatable to grazing animals.
+Weeds can quickly invade an area when seeds or pieces of root are dispersed by wind, water, animals, and people.

-The Air Force Academy utilizes an Integrated Weed Management (IWM) approach to prevent noxious weeds from establishing, or for controlling weeds that slip through our defenses.
-IWM includes the use of cultural, mechanical, biological, chemical, and preventative measures:
+The Air Force Academy utilizes an Integrated Weed Management (IWM) approach to prevent noxious weeds from establishing, or to control weeds that already exist.
+IWM includes the use of cultural, mechanical, biological, chemical, and other preventative measures:

 Through annual monitoring and periodic surveys, Natural Resources evaluates the effectiveness of these measures for controlling noxious weeds.
-Monitoring and surveys also aid in the early detection and a rapid response to help prevent weeds from establishing and spreading.
-With over 20 weed species identified on base, including various thistles, knapweeds, spurges, and toadflax, management requires constant effort and vigilance.
-A complete list of weeds is provided in the Integrated Noxious Weed Management Plan.
-With so many weeds to control on 19,000+ acres, our efforts are prioritized by weed threat potential and focus' on Special Weed Management Areas where important native plant communities, wildlife habitats, and rare species occur.
+Monitoring and surveys also aid in the early detection and rapid response to help prevent small weed infestations from establishing and spreading.
+With over 25 noxious weed species known to occur on the intallation, including various thistles, knapweeds, spurges, and toadflax, management requires constant effort and vigilance.
+A complete list of noxious weeds is provided in the Integrated Noxious Weed Management Plan.
+With so many weeds to control on 19,000+ acres, control efforts are prioritized by considering the degree of ecological threat posed by the weed species and their occurrence in designated Special Weed Management Areas where important native plant communities, wildlife habitats, and rare species occur.

-Land stripped of its native vegetation by flooding, grazing, construction, fire, or other means is highly susceptible to noxious weed invasion and soil erosion.
+Land stripped of native vegetation by flooding, grazing, construction, fire, or other means is highly susceptible to noxious weed invasion and soil erosion.
 Wildlife habitat values, watershed hydrology, and landscape aesthetics are also affected by the temporary or permanent loss of vegetation.
-To mitigate these impacts and protect the Academy's significant natural and cultural resources, the base requires that all land restoration activities utilize state-of-the-art revegetation and soil protection measures.
-This is primarily accomplished through Erosion Control, Revegetation, and Tree Care Standards which emphasizes the use of native plants, quality topsoil, and biodegradable soil protection fabrics or mulches for restoration.
+To mitigate these impacts and protect the Academy's significant natural and cultural resources, the base requires all land restoration activities to utilize state-of-the-art revegetation and soil protection measures.
+This is accomplished through Erosion Control, Revegetation, and Tree Care Standards which emphasize the use of native plants, quality topsoil, and biodegradable soil protection fabrics or mulches for restoration.